 When this first happened, I fell apart.
 I cried, I broke down, sometimes I couldn’t work, sometimes I could not take care of my son.
 What got me through was allowing myself to feel what I needed to feel and to let people help me.
 I could not have survived without my family and friends.
 So that’s one take away – reach out and ask for help and accept it.

 I can imagine how isolating this was for Debbie.
 As I’ve been writing this and doing various searches for links, I’ve seen very little about women being married to pedophiles.
-I’m glad Debbie is sharing her story, not only with Since My Divorce but also on her own blog at My Everyday Journey – I don’t believe her situation is unique and because of her, another woman won’t have to wonder if she’s the only one married to a pedophile.
+I’m glad Debbie is sharing her story – I don’t believe her situation is unique and because of her, another woman won’t have to wonder if she’s the only one married to a pedophile.

 Debbie’s advice about asking for help too, is a lesson a number of women have spoken about.
 Melanie explains it was hard to ask for help because she’d always thought of herself as an independent woman.
 For me it meant having to come clean that I couldn’t manage to do it all myself.
 I’ve found that people are very willing to help once asked and I like being given the opportunity to help them too.